Travel Agency Main Agreement

 means your agreement with us for access to the API, and the applicable terms and conditions.

-means an irrevocable undertaking in favour of us issued by a trading bank licensed to carry out business in Australia to pay an amount of money to us on demand and in a form and containing provisions acceptable to us.
+eans an irrevocable undertaking in favour of us issued by a trading bank licensed to carry out business in Australia to pay an amount of money to us on demand and in a form and containing provisions acceptable to us.

-means the commission percentage attributed to an Agent on the Base Fare at time of ticketing.
+means the commission percentage (if applicable) attributed to an Agent on the Base Fare at time of ticketing.
 The rates are set by Virgin Australia at our absolute discretion and notified to you from time to time.

-means an Airline’s fare exclusive of Ticket Taxes and GST but inclusive of Q-surcharge.
+means an Airline’s fare exclusive of Ticket Taxes, and GST, but inclusive of Q-surcharge.

 means the IATA Billing and Settlement Plan.
 For the purpose of this Agreement, this also incorporates the Airline Reporting Corporation (ARC) used in the United States.